mehulagg/gitlab/doc/user/project/clusters/serverless/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/58941) in GitLab 12.0.

-NOTE: **Note:**
 The "invocations" monitoring feature of GitLab serverless will not work when adding an existing installation of Knative.

 It is also possible to use GitLab Serverless with an existing Kubernetes cluster which already has Knative installed.
 You must do the following:

 1. Follow the steps to
    [add an existing Kubernetes